milotheirself/archive-mathematics/README.md

 # Mathematics

-Notation and code implementation examples –
+Private notes about notation and implementations as code –